 Anyone employed by a law firm, working toward a legal profession, or possessing legal experience and wishing to increase their knowledge in the legal field can enhance their career through advanced education in various areas of the law.
 By studying targeted topics, students can gain the specialized knowledge that will increase their scope of practice and competencies, and make them more effective in working with attorneys who may focus on particular legal fields and specialties.
 These short-term courses are designed to accommodate busy professionals.

-$375 – Various discounts available
+$595 – Scholarships and various discounts available

 Interested?
 Please fill out the questionnaire below.